librarianrafia/cv/index.md

 ## Currently

-Rafia Mirza is currently the Scholarly Communications Librarian at SMU.
+Rafia Mirza is the Scholarly Communications Librarian at SMU.

 ### Research interests